-Ancient Ghana has been for many years a centre of many events that has contributed to the history of Africa.
-Although the Empire of Ancient Ghana is not geographically, ethnically, or in any other way, related to modern Ghana.
+Ancient Ghana has been for many years the center of many events that has contributed to the history of Africa even though the Empire of Ancient Ghana is not geographically, ethnically, or in any other way, related to modern Ghana.
 Geographically, Ancient Ghana can be found within four hundred miles north west of what is now known today as modern Ghana encompassing what is now modern Northern Senegal and Southern Mauritania.
 Ancient Ghana got it’s tremendous influence, wealth and power from gold.
-The following are the 5 Unforgettable Events of Ancient Ghana.
+The following are the 5 unforgettable events of Ancient Ghana.

 5 Most Memorable Events of Ancient Ghana

 1. Ancient Ghana’s Building of the Portuguese Military Factory of El Mina